 Sooooo, I recently wrote a piece on Minimizing Mediocrity and Minimalism.
-When I wrote that I thought I’d recognized all the major areas where that was present and had taken action to address and hopefully lessen if not eliminate them.
-Over the past few weeks I was shown another area where that was not the case and was forced to eat a large piece of humble pie.
+When I wrote that, I thought I’d recognized all the major areas where that was present.
+Furthermore believed I'd taken action to address and lessen if not eliminate them.
+Over the past few weeks I've been shown another area where that was not the case and was forced to eat a large piece of humble pie.
 Let me tell you, it tasted like shit!

 Oh how quickly self-righteous indignation can present itself as justified when one feels attacked.

 The very next day I was on the hunt for new employment and it only took the next day to line up an interview.
 “Everything about growth and progress” I shot for the moon at an extremely fine dining establishment.
 A week later I show up at the interview and the first thing the man says to me, “Looking at your resume, you are exactly what we are looking for.”
 This set me at ease as I slayed the interview and the job is offered to me.
 I just had to do a second interview a week later with the head chef and if that went half as well as my first, I was primed to move on.